 Jos Grupping’s website

-Netherlands which turned out to be the most comprehensive and accurate
+(now already my good friend from the Netherlands) which turned out to be the most

 some time I realized that I would need my own copies of all the versions.